-5. Conclusion: General Incorporation Acts and the Transition to Open Access
+5.5 Conclusion: General Incorporation Acts and the Transition to Open Access

 Over the course of the nineteenth century, business corporations became increasingly important within the American economy, and ultimately transformed economic life.
-The states' general incorporation acts facilitated the creation of the majority of these corporations, and regulated their governance, capital structure, and operations.
-This paper has documented the earliest general acts for manufacturing corporations in the United States, and the terms they contained.
+The states' general incorporation acts facilitated the creation of the majority of these corporations and regulated their governance, capital structure, and operations.
+This chapter has documented the earliest general acts for manufacturing corporations in the United States and the terms they contained.
 It also analyzed the political, economic, and social forces that influenced the decision to adopt or resist general acts.
 Several distinct insights follow from the analysis.

 First, many states adopted general acts far earlier than has previously been documented.
-Following New York's 1811 Act, the states of New Jersey, Ohio and Illinois adopted similar acts, although all three of the latter statutes were eventually repealed.
+Following New York's 1811 act, the states of New Jersey, Ohio, and Illinois adopted similar acts, although all three of the latter statutes were eventually repealed.
 Other states, including Georgia and Missouri, first adopted general incorporation acts somewhat later, in the 1840s, but this was several decades earlier than previous scholarship has indicated.
 Ascertaining the extent to which any of these statutes were actually utilized, and the reasons for the repeal of many of the early acts, will require further research.
 But these laws may have opened access to the corporate form, at least in a formal legal sense, much earlier than previously believed.

-On the other hand, a second insight that follows from the analysis of this paper is that the transition to general incorporation did not always represent a discrete change in the degree to which entrepreneurs enjoyed access to the corporate form.
+On the other hand, a second insight that follows from the analysis of this chapter is that the transition to general incorporation did not always represent a discrete change in the degree to which entrepreneurs enjoyed access to the corporate form.
 Rather than moving from limited access to truly open access, early general acts often represented more of an intermediate step.
-Many imposed restrictive terms, such as limits on capitalization, or limits on the industries that could be pursued, which forced entrepreneurs to continue seek special charters for enterprises that did not conform to those terms.
-Effectively, these states offered open access only to a somewhat limited set of enterprises, and retained discretion over access to the corporate form for all others.
-More significantly, some Southern and border states specifically excluded non-whites from access to their statutes, or gave a state official broad authority to deny access to their statute.
+Many imposed restrictive terms such as limits on capitalization, or limits on the industries that could be pursued, which forced entrepreneurs to continue to seek special charters for enterprises that did not conform to those terms.
+Effectively, these states offered open access to the corporate form for all others.
+More significantly, some Southern and border states specifically excluded nonwhites from access to their statute.
 These were not yet truly impersonal rules in the sense of Wallis (2011).

 Moreover, many states that did not adopt general acts offered liberal access to incorporation.
-Relative to their populations, several of those states granted charters to extraordinary numbers of corporations.
-Although a general act would have lowered the cost of incorporating and broadened access to the form at least somewhat, it seems likely that at least in the first half of the nineteenth century, states could offer something close to open access to incorporation through chartering, if they wished.
+Relative to their populations, several of those states granted charters to extraordinary numbers of businesses.
+Although a general act would have lowered the cost of incorporating and broadened access to the form at least somewhat, it seems likely that at least in the first half of the nineteenth century, states could offer relatively open access to incorporation through chartering, if they wished.
 This implies that researchers seeking to analyze the effect of general acts or to use general acts as indications of liberal access to the corporate form must take care to account for the selected nature of the states adopting (or failing to adopt) such laws.